-There is evidence that sperm whales feed on milk orally rather than through suckling.
-The milk is released into the water, and the calves feed on the milk directly from the water.
+Sperm whales feed on milk orally rather than through suckling.
+Sperm whales release milk directly into the water, and the calves feed on the milk from the water.

 How Long do Whales Breastfeed?

 There is only one breeding season for whales.
-The adult female whale mates with more than one male.
-This is to increase the chances of the female whale getting pregnant.
+The adult female whale mates with more than one male, increasing the chances of getting pregnant.

-The female whales produce offspring every 1 to 5 years, although this depends largely on the species.
-The whales do not reproduce more often, which allows plenty of time for the calves to grow fully and increase their survival chances.
+The female whales produce offspring every 1 to 5 years, although this depends mainly on the species.
+The whales do not reproduce more often, allowing plenty of time for the calves to grow fully and increase their survival chances.